 "He who serves his fellows is of his fellows greatest"

 This is Anpetu-We Lodge, an Order of the Arrow of the Boy Scouts of America found in the Greater St. Louis Area Council.
-We are one of three lodges in this council and our area is specifically Southeast Missouri and Southern Illinois.
+We are one of four lodges in this council and our area is specifically Southeast Missouri and Southern Illinois.

 What is The Order of the Arrow